AlexMihai1804/AutoWatering/docs/TROUBLESHOOTING.md

 - Values stored via Zephyr settings
 - Clearing bonding data requires clearing settings partition or BLE Clear Bonds procedure

+**Post-update bonding recovery:**
+- If you see repeated `Pairing failed ... reason: 4` (or key-missing errors) after a firmware update, the device now auto-clears its stored bond for that peer on the first failure.
+- Still failing?
+Also "Forget/Unpair" the device on the phone/PC side, then retry pairing.

 ---

 ## Persistence & History